fechanique/cordova-plugin-fcm/README.md

 If you do not set this resource, then the SDK will use the default icon for your app which may not meet the standards for Android 5.0.

 #### iOS compilation details
-Put your generated file 'GoogleService-Info.plist' in the project root folder.
+Put your generated file 'GoogleService-Info.plist' in the project root folder (`platforms/ios`).

 ##Usage